 ·

-With 3 kids there is always noise in our house.
-It’s usually around dinner time, I feel anger starting to boil inside my body.
+With three kids, there is always noise in our house.
+I noticed when the noise levels increased, my patience decreased.
+And it was usually around dinner time that I’d start to feel anger boiling inside my body.

-If the answer is yes, you are normal.
-As moms, there are moments when we feel frustrated.
+If the answer is yes, first, you must know nothing is wrong with you.
+As moms, there will be moments when we feel frustrated.
 That’s inevitable.

-Especially living in these times of uncertainty stress levels are definitely heightened.
-So it’s natural that when your toddler tests your patience or the baby is whining all day you start to feel irritated.
+Stress levels are definitely higher in these times of uncertainty.
+So it’s natural that when your toddler tests your patience or the baby is whining all day, you start to feel irritated.

-But there are strategies we can use to be more patient moms with our babies, toddlers, and kids.
+But the good news is that we don’t have to stay stuck in our frustration.
+We can learn how to remain calm and not lose our temper with our kids.
+There are strategies we can use to be more patient moms with our babies, toddlers, and kids.

 Have you ever lost your temper with your children and felt terribly after?
 You don't want to negatively affect your kids, but yet you can't seem to losing patience.
 Here are three ways to start recognizing your big emotions and stop losing your temper.

-Losing Patience?
 Lost Your Temper?
-There is help!
+Want to Stop Yelling?
+There is Help!

-It’s natural to feel irritated.
-We can’t expect to never feel frustrated as a mom.
-BUT we can find ways to positively cope with this frustration.
-Find ways to deal with the difficulties of life without screaming at our kids all the time.
+Before you beat yourself up for losing your cool, I want you to know it’s natural to feel irritated.
+The tools I can offer won’t stop you from ever feeling a negative emotion again.
+We can’t expect to never feel frustrated as moms, but we can find ways to cope positively with this frustration.
+It’s possible to find ways to deal with life’s difficulties without screaming at our kids all the time.

 So what’s the first step?